GRC-SummerSchool/learn-python/Day2/Conditionals.md

 ### IDE (Integrated Development Environment

-The editor you use, pyCharm or even Notepad++, often is setup to help you with indentation.
+The editor you use, PyCharm or even Notepad++, often is setup to help you with indentation.
 You should check the settings and make sure it is set to replace tabs by spaces.
 When you hit return at the end of the line, the editor will "guess" what indentation you want.
 Many times it is correct, but sometimes, especially to END the block, you will need to change the indentation.

 ### Exercise